directedbyshawn/Pathfinding-Visualizer/README.md

-# Pathfinding Visualizer
+# Pathfinding Visualizer (WIP)
-### Created by Shawn Rodgers

 <img alt="screenshot of application" src="https://srodgers.w3.uvm.edu/cs120/pathfinding-images/sc1.jpg" style="width: 500px; margin: 30px;">

 ## Description
-For my final project I created a pathfinding visualizer for Dijkstra's shortest path algorithm.
+For my cs 120 final project I created a pathfinding visualizer for Dijkstra's shortest path algorithm.
 While I originally planned to implement more algorithm's, I only had time to get dijkstra's working.
 The program works by creating a two-dimensional grid populated with nodes of equal size.
 Each node has a theoretical edge connecting it to its neighboring nodes with a weight of 1.
 The grid has a start node and a target node, and the user is allowed to draw